swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 * Be sure the GitHub user name is accurate.
 * Click on `Change permissions` and be sure `Is active` is checked.
 No other permissions should be checked unless the instructor is also an otherwise authorized user.
 * `Logging in allowed` should show next to the GitHub name in the profile.
 If it says `Allow logging in with GitHub`, click this to allow logging in.
 This must be done **after** setting permissions to active above.

+### Other tasks

+#### Merging duplicate persons or events

+If duplicate persons or event records exists, they can be merged.
+Select "Merge persons" or "Merge events" from the "More" menu.

+Choose the two Persons or Events to be merged, and click "Submit" to see merge options.
+Here you can choose to keep the value from Person/Event A, from Person/Event B, or to combine the values.

+### Searching

+#### General search
+The quickiest and easiest way to search is using the search box in the top menu bar.
+This will perform a case insensitive search of any field in AMY, including searching for partial matches.
+For example:
+*  `12-12-` will match any workshop slug containing that string (essentially any workshop on December 12 of any year.)
+* `ola tes` will match `Nikola Tesla` and `Nolan Bates`
+* `stanford` will match any one with a `stanford` email address, with `stanford` in their name, any workshops with `stanford` in the slug, the site `Stanford University` and any records with `stanford` in the notes.